samuel-404/password-generator/README.md

 ## License

-this project is licensed under the mit license. see the [license](LICENSE) file for details.
+This project is licensed under the mit license. see the [license](LICENSE) file for details.

 ## Contact